Zth (libzth)

 #include <cstdio>

-// primitives are required.
+// synchronization primitives are required.
 Zth offers a few, namely a mutex, signal (a.k.a.

 static zth::Mutex mutex;